AliKaanKoc2/DSA/README.md

 ## Data Collection

-For the project, the data were collected from numerous publicly available sources to build a thorough and reliable dataset.
-The steps of data collection were as follows:
+For this project, I collected the data from numerous publicly available sources to create a large and reliable dataset.
+Below, I explain the steps of my data collection process in detail:

 **1 - Searching for Relevant Data:**

-Various open data platforms were reviewed to find datasets containing online sales transactions and pandemic-related government policy indicators.
-Keywords such as "online sales", "COVID-19 lockdown data" were used during search.
+I searched multiple open data platforms for datasets on online sales and pandemic-related policies, using keywords like “online sales” and “COVID-19 lockdown data” to guide the process.

 **2 - Selecting Appropriate Datasets:**

-Datasets that included daily purchase activity, order dates within the target analysis period, and product category and country information were prioritized.
-In addition, a global COVID-19 policy tracker was selected to identify lockdown dates/periods.
+I focused on datasets that provided daily purchase activity, product category and country details during the analysis period.
+In order to connect shopping patterns with COVID-19 period, I also included a global pandemic dataset that shows the date range of lockdowns.

-**3 - Downloading and Organizing Data:**
+**3 - Downloading and Storing Data:**

-The datasets were downloaded in CSV format from Kaggle.
-To keep data organized, all files were stored in a structured directory, allowing easier access during the preprocessing and merging phases.
+The datasets were downloaded in CSV format from Kaggle and replaced in the repository.
+All of the necessary files will be cleaned and merged in the future.

 ---
 ## Data Sources
 ### **1️ - Global Online Sales Dataset (2019)**
-- **Content:** Daily online order records with product category and geographic information.
+- **Content:** Product category, product purchase date, value of the product and country that it was purchased from.
-- **Usage in Project:** Provides insight into the immediate market conditions leading into the pandemic period.
+- **Usage in Project:** It will provide a solid foundation to the pre-pandemic period.
 - **Data:** `online_sales_dataset_for_2019.csv` [https://github.com/AliKaanKoc2/DSA210-COVID-Online-Shopping-Analysis/blob/main/online_sales_dataset_for_2019.csv]
 - **Source:** [https://www.kaggle.com/datasets/jacksondivakarr/online-shopping-dataset]

 ### **2️ - Global Online Sales Dataset (2020–2025)**
-- **Content:** Daily purchase activity including pandemic and transition to post-pandemic phases.
+- **Content:** Product category, item purchase date, value of the product and country that it was purchased from, information about review.
-- **Usage in Project:** Enables the analysis of pandemic-driven behavioral shifts and long-term recovery.
+- **Usage in Project:** It will be a baseline for pandemic and post-pandemic period.
 - **Data:** `online_sales_dataset_for_2020-2025.csv` [https://github.com/AliKaanKoc2/DSA210-COVID-Online-Shopping-Analysis/blob/main/online_sales_dataset_for_2020-2025.csv]
 - **Source:** [https://www.kaggle.com/datasets/yusufdelikkaya/online-sales-dataset]

 ### **3️ - COVID-19 Lockdown Policy Dataset**
-- **Content:** Daily national lockdown policy indicators (stay-at-home requirements).
-- **Key Variable:** `is_lockdown` (categorical scale measuring restriction severity)
-- **Usage in Project:** Allows investigation of how lockdown restrictions impacted online demand.
+- **Content:** Contains every countries case count, the strictness of the lockdown, the specific dates of the lockdown for all countries.
+- **Key Variable:** A binary (0-1) variable `is_lockdown` will be created and included in the merged csv files.
+- **Usage in Project:** The created variable will show the dates when the country had a lockdown.
 - **Data:** `covid_policy-lockdown_tracker.csv` [https://github.com/AliKaanKoc2/DSA210-COVID-Online-Shopping-Analysis/blob/main/covid_policy-lockdown_tracker.csv]
 - **Source:** [https://github.com/OxCGRT/covid-policy-tracker/blob/master/data/OxCGRT_nat_latest.csv]

-**Data Fields Planned for Use (Online Shopping Dataset)**
-- `OrderDate` → to segment pre-pandemic, pandemic, and post-pandemic phases
-- `Category` → to measure category-specific demand shifts
-- `Quantity` → to calculate daily demand levels
-- `Country` → to compare recovery patterns between regions

-**Data Field Planned for Use (COVID-19 Dataset)**
-- `C6_Stay_at_home_requirements` → converted to a binary `is_lockdown` indicator

 ---
 ## Expected Outcomes
-- It is expected that online shopping demand will show a noticeable increase during the pandemic compared to the pre-pandemic period, especially in categories related to essential needs such as groceries and household products.
-Countries that faced longer or stricter lockdowns are anticipated to display sharper demand spikes and a slower return to normal levels.
+- I expect that online shopping trends will increase immensely compared to the pre-pandemic period, especially in categories linked to essential needs such as groceries and household products.
+Additionally, the alteration in human shopping habits will keep them making online purchases more compared to pre-Covid period.

-- The project also expects that demand will remain above pre-pandemic levels in the post-pandemic period, indicating a long-term shift toward digital purchasing behavior.
-Machine learning models are expected to identify patterns in daily demand that help distinguish between essential and non-essential product categories based on consumer response during the pandemic.